 While the 1983 Opportunity to Recycle Act led to many new curbside residential recycling programs and the establishment of recycling depots, Oregon policy makers recognized that there was a lot more to be done.
 The 1991 Oregon Recycling Act (Senate Bill 66) strengthened and broadened recycling requirements and, for the first time, added activities to develop markets for recycled materials.

 The 1991 act:

-- Set a statewide recovery goal of 50 percent by 2000 and interim recovery goals for individual wastesheds by 1995 - Expanded the opportunity to recycle requirements to incorporate optional program elements - Established a household hazardous waste program - Required recycled content in glass containers, directories and newsprint publications and set requirements for recycling rigid plastic containers to promote market development - Established government procurement requirements for recycled products - Required the Department of Environmental Quality (DEQ) to calculate recovery rates annually to measure progress toward the 50 percent goal and established the Material Recovery Survey of all waste collectors and private recycling companies in Oregon for recovery data collection - Required DEQ to conduct a waste composition study every other year to determine what materials are being disposed of, which helps plan local government recycling programs - Required DEQ to develop a solid waste management plan - Required and provided funding to develop a school curriculum on recycling and waste reduction - Funded programs through tipping fees at landfills, including grants to local governments
+• Set a statewide recovery goal of 50 percent by 2000 and interim recovery goals for individual wastesheds by 1995

+- Expanded the opportunity for recycle requirements to incorporate optional program elements - Established a household hazardous waste program - Required recycled content in glass containers, directories, and newsprint publications and set requirements for recycling rigid plastic containers to promote market development - Established government procurement requirements for recycled products - Required the Department of Environmental Quality (DEQ) to calculate recovery rates annually to measure progress toward the 50 percent goal and established the Material Recovery Survey of all waste collectors and private recycling companies in Oregon for recovery data collection - Required DEQ to conduct a waste composition study every other year to determine what materials are being disposed of (results of this study help local governments plan their recycling programs) - Required DEQ to develop a solid waste management plan - Required and provided funding to develop a school curriculum on recycling and waste reduction - Funded programs through tipping fees at landfills, including grants to local governments

-To help divert reusable or recyclable materials from Oregon's landfills, the 1991 act banned from solid waste disposal sites:
+To help divert reusable or recyclable materials from Oregon's landfills, the 1991 Act banned from solid waste disposal sites: